rng-guy/NFSMWBartender/README.md

 * Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
 This is vanilla behaviour, as these spawns count toward the total number of cops loaded that the global cop-spawn limit (which only affects "Chasers") is compared against.
 This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

-* Pushing any global cop-spawn limit beyond 8 requires the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) mod by Zolika1351 to work properly.
-Without it, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
-To make LA compatible with this mod, open its `NFSMWLimitAdjuster.ini` configuration file and disable *all* features in its `[Options]` section; this will fully unlock the spawn limit without forcing an infinite amount of cops to spawn.
-Note that LA is not perfectly stable either: It is prone to crashing in the first 30 seconds of the first pursuit in a play session, but will generally stay stable if it does not crash there.
+* Pushing any global cop-spawn limit beyond 8 requires the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 for stability.
+Without LA, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
+To make LA compatible with this mod, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *all* features in its `[Options]` group; this fully unlocks the cop-spawn limit without taking control away from Bartender.
+LA itself, however, is not perfectly stable either: it tends to crash either in the first 30 seconds of the first pursuit per session or not at all.

 * All vehicles you specify in any of the spawn tables must each have the `CAR` class assigned to them in their `pvehicle` VltEd entries, either directly or through parent entries.